-The scientists have yet not been able to know the exact reasons for this kind of behavior of dogs, however mostly the hormonal imbalance is believed to be the culprit such behaviors of dogs.
+The scientists have not yet been able to know the exact reasons for this kind of dogs’ behavior; however, the hormonal imbalance is mostly believed to be the culprit of such behaviors of dogs.

-With a complete knowledge of the history of your dog’s health conditions, the vet can perform different blood tests to ensure any disease that the dog might be going through.
-The vet would perform complete physical tests of the dog to get a better knowledge of the all the body systems of the working fine or not.
-X-rays and ultrasounds might also be carried out to know if the dog is pregnant or is it just pseudo-pregnancy.
+With complete knowledge of the history of your dog’s health conditions, the vet can perform different blood tests to ensure any disease that the dog might be going through.
+The vet would perform complete physical tests of the dog to know better all the working fine body systems.
+X-rays and ultrasounds might carry out to know if the dog is pregnant or is it just pseudo-pregnancy.

 Travelling with a pregnant dog

 During the pregnancy, the dog and the unborn puppies are at their most vulnerable during the first three weeks, so it would be better to avoid traveling during this period.
-After the three weeks, it is completely safe to travel with the pregnant dog.
-If you travel in the last two weeks of pregnancy this may cause the dog to give birth away from home which will cause her to be stressed because as mentioned earlier the dog needs a comfortable place to give her birth and what is more comfortable than her own house.
+After three weeks, it is completely safe to travel with the pregnant dog.
+If you travel in the last two weeks of pregnancy, this may cause the dog to give birth away from home, which will cause her to be stressed because, as mentioned earlier, the dog needs a comfortable place to give her birth and what is more comfortable than her own house.

 Some tips before you travel

-- Take a good amount of dog food with you because her appetite has increased and you don’t want to run of food for her.
+- Please take a good amount of dog food with you because her appetite has increased, and you don’t want to run of food for her.